muneebnadeem5/Github-actions-1/README.md

 we can use timeout-minutes: 1 in job and steps to save the runner time cost w.r.t out expected job/step time.
 Example : Time-Out.yml

+1 - fail-fast
+    Command by default : True this commanad used to continue the other jobs if one of the job goes failed to avoid.
+2 - Max-parallel
+    This command use to run N number of jobs parallel 3 - Include/Exclude
+    We can